tenkeyless/dart_docs/src/content/effective-dart/design.md

 ```

-### PREFER the "positive" name for a boolean property or variable
+### PREFER the "positive" name for a boolean property or variable {:#prefer-the-positive-name-for-a-boolean-property-or-variable}

 Most boolean names have conceptually "positive" and "negative" forms where the
 former feels like the fundamental concept and the latter is its